Here’s what you need to consider before uploading your first master to LANDR:

 To get the best possible master, read our premaster recommendations here.

 Keep in mind that uploaded files must have a sample rate of at least 44.1 kHz.
+When uploading an MP3, the bit rate must be at least 128 kbps.

 If you only have a lossy version like an MP3, no sweat.
 LANDR accepts the following formats